delingren/walle/README.md

 ## Demo

-Here is the demo of the final product, controlled by a Roku remote control and my custom remote control.
+Here is the demo video of the final product, controlled by a Roku remote control and my custom remote control.
+It opens on youtube.

 [![demo](http://img.youtube.com/vi/PiLhb5Huz5E/0.jpg)](http://www.youtube.com/watch?v=PiLhb5Huz5E)